KeXin95/HuggingfaceKG-retriever/README.md

     2. Add EDA on original graph from paper
     3. Add GAT training script
     4. Removed **ALL** isolated nodes from graph
+2. 2025-10-11:
+    1. Use bm25 as features on top of original BGE embeddings
+    2. Regenerate dataset with dates closer to our own collections dates (latest data can be found [here](https://drive.google.com/drive/u/1/folders/1tk03BEFGyRhB9Sn7UzvXO1yAdc3MdopH))

 ### Performance Tracking
 #### 2025-10-04: